 Grilled tofu

 Pair with Champagne or crémant.
-Vegetarians want barbeque options too, and creatively prepared tofu may be a super substitute for otherwise meat-heavy festivities.
-The bubbles in Champagne provide a nice comparison to the texture of tofu, while tart citrus flavors and focused acidity make it capable of pair with almost any taste profile.
+Vegetarians also want barbeque options, and creatively prepared tofu may be a substitute for otherwise meat-heavy festivities.
+The bubbles in Champagne provide a nice comparison to the texture of tofu, while tart citrus flavors and focused acidity make it capable of pairing with almost any taste profile.

 Pork chops